Haleem: Origin

-The origin of Haleem lies in the popular Arabian dish known as Harees (also written as Jareesh).
-According to Shoaib Daniyal, writing in The Sunday Guardian, the first written recipe of Harees dates back to the 10th century, when Arab scribe Abu Muhammad al-Muzaffar ibn Sayyar compiled a cookbook of dishes popular with the "kings and caliphs and lords and leaders" of Baghdad.
-"The version described in his Kitab Al-Tabikh (Book of Recipes), the world's oldest surviving Arabic cookbook, is strikingly similar to the one people in the Middle East eat to this day" it reported.
-The Harees was cooked as the Arab empire was extended to different parts of the world.
+Haleem is generally considered to have evolved from the Arab dish known as Harees (also spelled Harisa or Jareesh).
+According to Shoaib Daniyal, writing in The Sunday Guardian, One of the earliest surviving written recipes for Harees dates to the 10th century, when Abu Muhammad al-Muzaffar ibn Sayyar al-Warraq compiled a cookbook in Baghdad of dishes popular with the "kings and caliphs and lords and leaders" of Baghdad.
+"The version described in his Kitab Al-Tabikh (Book of Recipes), the oldest surviving Arabic cookbook, is strikingly similar to the one people in the Middle East eat to this day" it reported.
+Harees subsequently spread to different parts of the Islamic world.
 Harees was traditionally made with meat, wheat, and sometimes lentils, slow-cooked until soft and porridge-like in consistency.
-The dish spread through the Muslim world, especially during the Islamic Caliphates, reaching Persia, Central Asia, and the Indian subcontinent through trade and conquest.
+The dish spread across the Islamic world, including Persia, Central Asia, and the Indian subcontinent, through migration, trade, cultural exchange, and military expansion over several centuries.

 History

 The dish now known as haleem is believed to have been introduced to the Indian subcontinent through Arab traders, missionaries, and military expeditions, particularly between the 12th and 16th centuries.
 This period marked increased contact between the Middle East and South Asia, facilitated by maritime trade routes in the Arabian Sea and overland connections through Persia and Central Asia.
+A 10th century cookbook, 'Kitabh al Tabikh' (Book of Dishes) by Ibn Sayaar Al Warraq, has numerous versions of this porridge.

 One of the key phases in this transmission was during the Delhi Sultanate period (1206–1526), when Muslim rule was established across large parts of northern India.
 Arab and Persian cultural influences, including culinary practices, were introduced by the ruling elite, soldiers, and Sufi saints.
 Among these influences was harees, a meat and wheat porridge widely consumed in the Arab world.

 During the Mughal Empire (1526–1857), which further strengthened Persianate culture in the Indian subcontinent, the dish continued to evolve.
 The imperial kitchens of the Mughals were known for adapting and refining foreign dishes using indigenous ingredients and spices.
-Harees gradually transformed into haleem, as local cooks incorporated South Asian spices such as cumin, coriander, turmeric, and garam masala; Clarified butter (ghee) for richness; A more finely blended texture, achieved through slow-cooking and mashing.
+Harees gradually transformed into haleem, as local cooks incorporated South Asian spices such as cumin, coriander, turmeric, and garam masala; clarified butter (ghee) for richness; and a more finely blended texture, achieved through slow-cooking and mashing.

 As a result, haleem in South Asia became spicier and more aromatic than its Arab counterpart, developing into a unique dish that reflected the regional palate.